-Even today, Michelin relies entirely on a full-time staff of anonymous reviewers to put together their restaurant reviews.
+The Michelin tire company launched guidebooks in the 1900s, which included ratings of restaurants from anonymous reviewers.
+Even today, Michelin relies entirely on a full-time staff of anonymous reviewers to put together its restaurant reviews.
 The company reviews restaurants in dozens of cities across the world.

 New York City's Michelin Stars